Nycto/AStarNim/README.md

 you need:

 * `neighbors`: An iterator that returns the neighbors of a node
-* `cost`: A proc that returns the cost of moving to a function
+* `cost`: A proc that returns the cost of moving from one node to another
 * `heuristic`: A proc that determines the priority of a node.
 This is the real magic of A-Star; the heuristic determines which nodes are looked at first so it can skip looking at obviously wrong nodes.
-There are two implementations provided by default: `asTheCrowFlies` and `manhattan`.
+There are a few implementations provided by default.
+For example, `asTheCrowFlies` and `manhattan`.
 See the API docs for more information.

 Example code is provided below.
 What you'll notice is that the code required to get a grid up and running takes longer than actually using the algorithm.
 As